pippachoong/PaintBlog-FrontEnd/README.md

 ## Known Issues

 ## Wish List
+- Enable users to delete there own comments
+- Fix the Unlike and Like functionality
-- add a paint tool to create your own artwork
+- Create a profile page with your own art work
+- Add a editing tool to be able to edit own art work - update the image, text and description, and upload into cloudinary.
+- Complete the CSS for entire application